-Terri is a member of numerous professional associations, including the prestigious Broadcast Film Critics Association, the largest film critics group in the United States and Canada, which produces the annual Critics Choice Awards.
-She is also a member of the African-American Film Critics Association, the Detroit Film Critics Society and SAG-AFTRA.
+Terri is a member of numerous professional associations, including the prestigious Critics Choice Association, the largest film critics group in the United States and Canada, which produces the annual Critics Choice Awards.
+She is also a member of the African-American Film Critics Association and SAG-AFTRA.

 Terri and Dexter give their review of Avengers: Endgame.